Škoda Rapid (2012): Five-door hatchback (Rapid Spaceback; NH1)

 The Rapid Spaceback comes with a lockable fuel cap included in the central locking system.
-This means there is no need to unlock the fuel cap with car keys, the ice scraper is protected from theft, and can be removed only after the car has been unlocked.
-This change was announced to arrive to the Rapid liftback, too.

-List of features of the Rapid Spaceback includes an optional false boot floor added.
-The false floor reduces the height difference between the loading sill and the boot floor and eliminates the step created when the rear seat backs are folded down.
+This means there is no need to unlock the fuel cap with car keys, the ice scraper is protected from theft and can be removed only after the car has been unlocked.
+This change was announced to arrive to the Rapid liftback as well.
+The list of features available to the Rapid Spaceback includes an optional false boot floor added, which reduces the height difference between the loading sill and the boot floor, and eliminates the step created when the rear seat backs are folded down.
 There is hidden storage space of up to 135 mm under the false boot floor.

+The interiors may feel somewhat rugged compared to other vehicles from the VAG group.
+However, they focus mostly on versatility, and are ideal for pragmatic owners.